 Anthony, aka ‘Tony the Hat’ Cornero was regarded as the Godfather of Las Vegas between the 20s and 50s.
 Though he wasn’t officially part of any mob or organization, he was one of seven people to receive one of the first-ever Las Vegas gambling licenses.

 Anchoring them away from the coastline meant that for years Corneo was completely immune to most land-based gambling laws.
-In 1946, however, the Coast Guard and Navy reported that the ships had inched their way into international waters, which gave the authorities the right to have them instantly raided and shut down.
+In 1946, however, the Coast Guard and Navy reported that the ships had inched their way into international waters.
+This gave the authorities the right to have them instantly raided and shut down.

-This huge loss pushed Corneo to return to Vegas once again, where he began work on another casino project that was known as The Star Hotel, up until 2007 .
+This huge loss pushed Corneo to return to Vegas once again, where he began work on another casino project called The Star Hotel, up until 2007 .
 The business struggled and Corneo could never fully cover the costs.
-This led to him racking up a mountain of debt over the next few years, including an $800,000 loan he’d been granted from mobster investors.
+This led to him racking up a mountain of debt over the next few years, including an $800,000 loan from mobster investors.

 Unfortunately for Corneo, the debt wasn’t forgotten and he died in 1955 during a game of craps.
 His body flopped to the floor after a night swigging away on liquor that was supposedly poisoned.
 A coroner’s report suspiciously determined that Corneo had in fact, died of a heart attack.